strawfervor/golang-simple-apps/README.md

 # golang-simple-apps
- This repository is a collection of project ideas that I have mostly gathered from https://github.com/florinpop17/app-ideas.
-The repository serves as a reference point for various app ideas and challenges that I can work on to enhance my programming skills.
+ This repository contains a collection of programs developed as part of my journey in learning GoLang.
+The programs included here serve as practical examples and exercises to strengthen my understanding of the language's concepts and features.